Czhuofu/RetroNet/README.md

 ## Installation instructions
 Basically, all the files were storage in the GITHUB.
 Due to GitHub's file size restrictions, some large files/folder have been placed in Google Drive.
 You should download them from the link below and place them in the corresponding location.
-For example, set the directory you download the RetroSomV2 as $yourdownloadpath
+For example, set the directory you download the RetroSomV3 as $yourdownloadpath.

 1. [RetroNet.sif](https://drive.google.com/file/d/1OwZvYDdvbTUrQXMidWQkYp9vbx8YjFrQ/view?usp=sharing) : Move to $yourdownloadpath/pipeline/
 2. [hg38_100bp.bedGraph](https://drive.google.com/file/d/1IhiktWmqZSTcrPg2p9OIb5vtcQ5GLLjh/view?usp=sharing) : Move to $yourdownloadpath/RetroVis/